 Corporate Governance Guidelines

-The Nominating and Corporate Governance Committee shall recommend to the Board criteria for Board membership, which shall include the criteria set forth in these Corporate Governance Guidelines, and shall recommend individuals for membership on the Company’s Board of Directors.
-In making its recommendations, the Nominating and Corporate Governance Committee shall:
+The Nominating and Corporate Governance Committee shall recommend to the Board criteria for Board membership, which shall include the criteria set forth in these Guidelines, including the following criteria, in accordance with the terms of its charter:

 A majority of the Board shall be comprised of directors meeting the independence requirements of the New York Stock Exchange.
 The Board shall make an affirmative determination at least annually as to the independence of each director.